Avaje HTTP Server & Client

 Library that generates extremely fast adapter code for Javalin and Helidon SE/Nima APIs via Annotation Processing.

-License | Source | API Docs | Issues | Releases |
+Discord Source API Docs Issues Releases

-Apache2 | Github | Javadoc | Github |
+Discord Github Javadoc Github

-This library enables your service to be fast and light at runtime by using source code generation
+This library enables your service to be fast and light at runtime by using source code generation (java annotation processors) to adapt annotated rest controllers with (@Path, @Get, @Post etc) to Javalin, Helidon SE and similar web routing http servers.

 Effectively we are replacing Jersey or RestEasy with source code generation and the capabilities of Javalin or Helidon SE (web routing).

-It turns out we don't need to generate much code at all and that the generated code is very simple and readable.
-Developers can navigate to it, add break points and debug just as if we wrote it all manually ourselves.
+The generated source code is very simple and readable, so developers can navigate to it and add break points and debug just as if we wrote it all manually ourselves.

 What we lose in doing this is automatic Content negotiation.
-For example, if we need endpoints that serve response content as either JSON or XML content based on request headers then we would to handle this ourselves.
+For example, if we need endpoints that serve response content as either JSON or XML content based on request headers then we would need to handle this ourselves.

 Summary